tdavislab/Hypergraph-Vis/README.md

 # Topological Simplifications of Hypergraphs

 ## Overview
-This is the code repository for "Hypergraph Visualization via a Metric Space Viewpoint: Multimodal Curation and Multiscale Simplification"
+This is the code repository for "Topological Simplifications of Hypergraphs"

 ![Screenshot of demo](app/static/assets/interface-new.png)